Dating rituals in australia

 Stories within the Nacirema village abound of women making poor decisions by consuming too much lohocla, a mood-altering substance that has been known to cause women to flail their limbs about and to slur their speech.

 But I suppose it's easy to understand why, in the Nacirema's world, lohocla is abused all too often.
-In an odd and rather sad twist, many Nacirema women have been known to engage in elaborate chants in which they punish themselves emotionally and mentally by putting themselves down.
-They sing these songs or chants repeatedly telling themselves how unworthy they are of fellow tribesmen's love.
 This ritual is common practice, as it is looked down upon by many Nacirema to celebrate oneself -- this would be considered by the clan to be a breach of humility.
-Unfortunately, this custom often prevents the tribeswomen from feeling adequate and whole.
-As researchers have surmised, it is no wonder why many Nacirema women have trouble finding mates.
+Apparently, the Nacirema women engage in all sorts of peculiar and extreme behavior when it comes to the mating game.